yxdj2019/Preppin-Data-Challenge----Pok-mon-Evolution-Stats/README.md

 # Preppin-Data-Challenge----Pokmon-Evolution-Stats

-using PYTHON and SQL to complete the Preppin' Data Challenge -- Pokmon Evolution Stats
+using PYTHON and SQL to complete the Preppin' Data Challenge -- Pokemon Evolution Stats

 This challenge is from Tableau weekly Preppin' Data blog.